 All motorized OHRVs (including trail bikes) operating in woodlands and that emit exhaust within 4 feet of the ground, must be equipped with a spark arrestor.

-Every year in New Hampshire, many people are injured in OHRV or snowmobile crashes and collisions; some die.
+Every year in New Hampshire, many people are injured in OHRV or snowmobile accidents and collisions; some die.

 Accidents often can be avoided by practicing safe and responsible operation.
 Besides alcohol, common contributing factors include inattention, inexperience, operating at excessive speeds, riding on thin ice, operating in unfamiliar areas, and failing to wear protective equipment.